USA and the UK

 - Are legally admissible to the U.S.

-Once you have been selected as a Green Card Lottery, you can proceed with your application to settle in the U.S.
+Once you have been selected as a Diversity visa lottery recipient, you can proceed with your application to legally immigrate to the United States.

 - Photocopy of your passport’s biographic data page